o3de/o3de.org/content/docs/userguide/on-render-finished-node.md

 ---
-description: ' Use the On Render Finished node in the &ALYlong; &script-canvas; editor to trigger when a procedural material update finishes. '
+description: ' Use the On Render Finished node in the Amazon Lumberyard Script Canvas editor to trigger when a procedural material update finishes. '
 title: On Render Finished
 ---